r6d/r6d.github.io/_posts/sql-lightroom.md

 -- get list of all files with keyword id 88890
 SELECT stackParent_fileName, stackParent____colorLabels, rating
 FROM Adobe_images AS a
-  JOIN AgLibraryKeywordImage AS b
+  JOIN AgLibraryKeywordImage AS b ON a.id_local=b.image WHERE b.tag=88890;
-WHERE b.tag=88890
-  AND a.id_local=b.image;

 -- get list of all files for keyword Bob
 SELECT stackParent_fileName, stackParent____colorLabels, rating
 FROM Adobe_images AS a
-  JOIN AgLibraryKeywordImage AS b
-  JOIN AgLibraryKeyword AS c
+  JOIN AgLibraryKeywordImage AS b ON a.id_local=b.image JOIN AgLibraryKeyword AS c ON b.tag=c.id_local
-WHERE c.name="Bob"
+WHERE c.name="Bob";
-  AND b.tag=c.id_local
-  AND a.id_local=b.image;

 -- get list of all files with color label Green
 SELECT stackParent_fileName, stackParent____colorLabels, rating